billthefarmer/ctuner/windows/Readme.txt

 display off and on.
 The audio filter tick box controls a 3dB/octave audio filter on the input.
 This is intended to make it easier to tune low notes by reducing the level of harmonics.
 The display lock tick box may be used to lock the display.
+The resize tick box may be used to resize the display.
+The tremolo tick box may be used to display multiple tuning values.

 Some audio input devices appear to have inaccurate clocks.
 Out of three laptops I have tested, two were up to 0.7% out.
 The correction